seanwarren/galene-documentation/source/tutorial.rst

      during each frame.
 We have found that the default value of 10 points provides good results across a range of images.
      If the motion is fast relative to the frame you may need to use more points to accurately estimate the motion.
      If the realignment appears 'jittery', try using fewer points.
-If the displacement during each frame is relatively small as few as 4 points may be sufficent.
+If the displacement during each frame is relatively small as few as 4 points may be sufficient.
    - ``Smoothing`` controls the degree of smoothing in the x-axis applied to the image before realignment.
 Increasing the degree of smoothing can improve the realignment when the signal to noise in each frame is low.
   - After adjusting these settings, realign the data using ``Realign + Reload`` ②.